Xilinx/brevitas/docsrc/source/user_guide/architecture.rst

 which for more complicated quantization pipelines can be quite significant, thus reducing the intrinsic training-time cost of quantization-aware training.

-Adhering to the restriction imposed by TorchScript pose a challange in terms of how to achieve flexibility while minimizing redundancy.
+Adhering to the restriction imposed by TorchScript pose a challenge in terms of how to achieve flexibility while minimizing redundancy.
 Because the flavour of TorchScript adopted by Brevitas does not allow for inheritance, Brevitas' core is highly biased towards leveraging composition.
 In particular, the implementation favours inversion of control through dependency injection (DI),